All Episodes

 If people are expecting some new explosive evidence, you know, they may be disappointed.

-The administration is supposed to be, as I understand it, releasing two categories.
+The administration is supposed to be, as I understand it, releasing two categories, Epstein's personal address book and his flight logs.

-Look, simply knowing him doesn't make anybody guilty of anything.
+But look, simply knowing him doesn't make anybody guilty of anything.

 In America, we don't convict people of guilt by association.

-They do in Russia, they do in China.
+They do in China.

-But look, the people who may have visited his secluded island and the Virgin Islands, they may not have had anything whatsoever to do with the alleged sex crimes that are believed to have occurred there, and some people on these flight logs didn't go there.
+But look, the people who may have visited his secluded island in the Virgin Islands, they may not have had anything whatsoever to do with the alleged sex crimes that are believed to have occurred there.

 They simply used the plane, but didn't visit the island itself or even Epstein's Florida residence where crimes may have happened.